 Some Delone Catholic seniors may be resting a little easier during the college application process this year, thanks in part to recent agreements made with colleges and universities in Maryland, New York, Pennsylvania and Virginia.
-Delone Catholic has partnered with one college and eight universities to offer qualified seniors guaranteed admission as well as scholarship support.
+Delone Catholic has partnered with one college and nine universities to offer qualified seniors guaranteed admission as well as scholarship support.

 “At Delone Catholic, our faculty challenges students to perform at their academic best,” explains Richard La Rocca, Principal at Delone Catholic High School.
 “This work ethic is paying big dividends with the recent partnerships that have been established several universities.
 Eight universities and one college have set some minimum academic standards by which students will automatically be admitted to the university with a four-year scholarship that totals between $32,000 and $88,000 at a minimum.
 And with morethan 90 percent of our seniors going moving onto college, we are incredibly excited about these opportunities for them.”